A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches

-The FSC-147 dataset comprises 6,135 images spanning 147 object categories, including plants, animals, vehicles, and food.
-These images were sourced from Flickr, Google, and Bing using open-source image scrapers and then manually inspected and filtered.
-Annotations were manually created by marking dots over the approximate centroids of each object instance -- as usual for the object counting task~\cite{DBLP:conf/nips/LempitskyZ10}.
-Occluded instances were annotated only if at least 10\% of the object was visible.
+\paragraph{FSC-147} The FSC-147 dataset comprises 6,135 images spanning 147 object categories, including plants, animals, vehicles, and food.
+Annotations were manually created by marking dots over the approximate centroids of each object instance---as usual for the object counting task~\cite{DBLP:conf/nips/LempitskyZ10}.
 Additionally, the dataset includes the coordinates of three bounding boxes per image, representing exemplar instances.
 Each image contains exemplars belonging to a single category, whose natural language name is stored in a text file.
 If multiple categories were present in an image, one was chosen arbitrarily.
 Another characteristic of FSC-147 is the significant variation in object counts per image, ranging from 7 to 3,731, with an average of 56 objects per image.
 The dataset is divided into three splits: 89 object categories are allocated to the training set, while 29 categories are assigned to the validation and testing sets.
 These splits consist of 3,659, 1,286, and 1,190 images, respectively.